 For non-CAM courses, students should consult the school/college offering the course.

 A minimum grade of C (2.000) is required for each course applied toward a College of Arts & Media major, minor or certificate requirement.
 A grade of C- (1.700) or lower will not fulfill a major, minor or certificate requirement.
-A grade of P is acceptable only for major, minor or certificate courses in which the only grade available is Pass or Fail.
+A grade of S is acceptable only for courses in which the grading basis is S/U.

-Courses taken to fulfill major/minor/ certificate requirements, Core English Composition, Core Mathematics, and the foreign language requirement may not be taken pass/fail (unless the course is only offered on a pass/fail basis).
+Courses taken to fulfill major/minor/ certificate requirements, Core English Composition, Core Mathematics, and the foreign language requirement may not be taken P+/P/F or S/U (unless the course is only offered on a S/U basis).

-No more than 6 semester hours pass/fail in any given semester.
-No more than 12 semester hours may be elected as pass/fail toward the degree.
+No more than 6 semester hours of P+/P/F is allowed in any given semester.
+No more than 12 semester hours may be elected as P+/P/F toward the degree.

 A minimum grade of C (2.000) is required for each course applied toward a College of Arts & Media major, minor or certificate requirement.
 A grade of C- (1.700) or lower will not fulfill a major, minor or certificate requirement.
 Therefore, students are not permitted to take these courses for no credit.